EriksenJ/ra_guide/README.md

 ## Reporting and notes

 - We write notes and documents in markdown format with files ending in `.md` unless another format is required.
-	- Markdown documents can easily be compiled into word, PDF (via LaTeX), HTML, beamer PDF slides or other formats PDFs, word documents, or other formats using `pandoc` or `quarto`.
+	- Markdown documents can easily be compiled into Word, PDF (via LaTeX), HTML, beamer PDF slides, or other formats PDFs, word documents, or other formats using `pandoc` or `quarto`.
 	- Markdown files can be edited using most text editors.
 We suggest VS Code and Obsidian.
-	- [Introduction to basic markdown syntax](https://www.markdownguide.org/basic-syntax/) by the developers behind original
+	- [Introduction to basic markdown syntax](https://www.markdownguide.org/basic-syntax/) written by the developers behind the original markdown language (it comes in many flavors).
-- We keep personal running notes to make sure that we can always find thoughts on what has been done in the project.
-The documents should generally be named `running_notes_` and end in our initials, e.g., `running_notes_je.md`.
+- We keep personal running notes.
+These generally contain drafts of information and notes on how we tackle tasks.
+The documents should typically be named `running_notes_` and end in our initials, e.g., `running_notes_je.md`.

 ## References